Stars Without Number: Publication history

 Kevin Crawford designed Stars Without Number, which was published by Sine Nomine Publishing in 2010 as a free giveaway PDF with cover art by Jimmy Zhang, and interior art by Tamás Baranya, Joe J. Calkins, Pawel Dobosz, Peter Gabor, Angela Harburn, Andrew J. Hepworth, Szilvia Huszár, Eric M. Lofgren, Bradley K. McDevitt, Louis Porter Jr, Jeff Preston, David Sharrock, and Maciej Zagórski.

 The following year, Sine Nomine released for sale the "Core Edition", a 254-page book nearly identical to the free PDF, the only difference being the addition of two extra chapters.
 The "Core Edition" was available in both softcover and hardcover editions, with different cover art on each edition.

 In 2018, Sine Nomine published Stars Without Number: Revised Edition, a 325-page book with expanded character creation, refined psionics, improved starship combat, upgraded sandbox tools for creating systems, new adventure creation guidelines, and rules to handle factions.
 The book was released as a free-version PDF and print-on-demand.

+Related works

+Since the publication of Stars Without Number, Sine Nomine published several other games in the Without Number series, each based on a different genre and featuring tailored player and GM options, which can be either played standalone, or combined with any of the previous games for multi-genre campaigns.